pedromonad/ASPNETCore-WebAPI/Readme.md

 # ASP.NET Core WebApi Sample

-In this repository I want to give a plain starting point at how to build a WebAPI with ASP.NET Core.
+In this repository, I want to provide a simple starting point for building a WebAPI with ASP.NET Core.

-This repository contains a controller which is dealing with Movies.
+This repository contains a controller for Movies.
 You can GET/POST/PUT and DELETE them.

-Hope this helps.
+I hope this helps.